-The estimation of the net pensions due depends on a number of complex judgements.
+The estimation of the net liability to pay pensions depends on a number of complex judgements.
 The Fund Actuary makes judgements in relation to factors such as the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-The effect of the assessment at 31st March 2023 was a surplus in payment made, showing the net estimate as an asset.

 The effects on the net pension liability of changes in individual assumptions can be measured.
 However, changes are complex because the different assumptions interact.
-Under current accounting rules, a change in the pension liability/asset does not impact upon the net cost of the General Fund.
+Under current accounting rules, a change in the pension liability does not impact upon the net cost of the General Fund.